 Hi there.
 If you clicked on the photo above from the homepage, you’re in the right place!
 Welcome to the Real Deep Dish Welcome Page.
 Yes, it says welcome twice because I’m so glad you’re here!
-Wait… there, I did it a third time!
-If this is your first time making deep dish pizza and you’re looking to get started… Read More »For the Love of Deep Dish, MAKE A PIZZA ALREADY!
+Wait… I did it a third time!
+If this is your first time making deep dish pizza and you’re looking to get started right… Read More »For the Love of Deep Dish, MAKE A PIZZA ALREADY!

 How to make Chicago Style Deep Dish Pizza

 WELCOME TO THE CHICAGO ‘QUOD STYLE PIZZA PAGE!

 aka: The Quod – A Modern Take on Deep Dish Pizza

 ** 2020 UPDATE – This article has a lot of updates, including updated baking instructions and links to the older recipes if you liked one of those better **

 There is a style of Chicago Pan Pizza that is distinct from the Original Deep Dish that you know from places like Lou Malnati’s, Pizano’s, Louisa’s, Gino’s East, and Pizzeria Uno.